ESA-VirES/VirES/README.md

 on-line some of the SW packages might need to be copied manually and put in the `contrib/` directory beforehand.

-(Currently, the built web client and the Mapserver 7 RPM package need to be copied manually.
+(Currently, the built web client needs to be copied manually.
 More details TBD.)

 #### Step 1 - Get the Installation Scripts